-For many people getting pregnant means putting every choice you make under the microscope, especially when it comes to what you’re putting into your body.
+For many people, getting pregnant means putting every choice you make under the microscope, especially when it comes to what you’re putting into your body.
 Some decisions are obvious, but what about protein, or more specifically, protein supplements?
 To help answer these questions, here’s a guide to understanding the role that protein plays during pregnancy, along with the questions to bring up with your doctor before supplementing with protein.

-As with most medical questions, there isn’t one universal answer, since this can depend a number of variables that are unique to every woman.
+As with most medical questions, there isn’t one universal answer, since this can depend on a number of variables that are unique to every woman.
 At the end of the day, your doctor is your best resource and can help you make an informed decision about what’s right for both you and your baby.

 This is especially important if you already use protein powders (particularly in smoothies or shakes), or if the powders themselves contain any additives, like stevia or other sweeteners.
-Some protein powders can contain ingredients like dextrins, maltodextrins, fillers or thickeners that your doctor may advise against.
+Some protein powders can contain ingredients like dextrins, maltodextrins, fillers, or thickeners that your doctor may advise against.

 Protein powders come in a number of different forms, depending on the protein source (whey, casein, plant-based, etc.) and whether or not they are a complete source of protein.
 Your doctor may recommend one of these varieties over another, even if it’s different from what you’re used to taking.